SAP-samples/btp-events-to-business-actions-framework/documentation/Scenario1-Inbound-to-SAPS4HANA/Step4a-SetupCloudConnector/README.md

-# Connect SAP BTP and SAP S/4HANA Using Cloud Connector
+## Connect SAP BTP and SAP S/4HANA Using Cloud Connector

 Follow these steps to set up the Cloud Connector and the SAP Connectivity service to establish secured communication between SAP BTP and SAP S/4HANA.
-Choose this configuration if you have SAP S/4HANA on-premise/private cloud.
+Choose this configuration if you have SAP S/4HANA on-premise/private cloud.If you have SAP BTP and SAP S/4HANA running on Azure, then you can skip this step and proceed to [next step](../Step4b-Setup-SAPPrivateLinkService/README.md) to setup connectivity between SAP BTP and SAP S/4HANA using Private Link.

 ### 1. Download and Install the Cloud Connector

 1. Download the Cloud Connector from [SAP Development Tools](https://tools.hana.ondemand.com/#cloud) for your operating system.
 If you don't have Java installed on the server, download and install it.

     ![plot](./images/scc_download.png)

     You need an administrator access to install the Cloud Connector.

 2. Run the installation package and follow the on-screen installation guide.
 If the installation is successful, the  Cloud Connector will be started automatically.

 ### 2. Configure the Cloud Connector

 1. To configure the Cloud Connector, open https://hostname:port, replace **hostname** with the hostname of the machine on which the Cloud Connector is installed, and the **port** with the port number mentioned during the installation.
 The default port number is 8443.